hashicorp/vault-client-go/README.md

 ## Building the Library

-The vast majority of the code (including the client's endpoint-related methods, request structures and response structures) is generated from the [openapi.json][openapi-json] using [`openapi-generator`][openapi-generator].
+The vast majority of the code (including the client's endpoint-related methods, request structures, and response structures) is generated from the [openapi.json][openapi-json] using [`openapi-generator`][openapi-generator].
 If you make any changes to the underlying templates (`generate/templates/*`), please make sure to regenerate the files by running the following: